Kindergarten can be unpredictable. Like the weather, you can never be too sure how it’s going to go, despite the forecasts.

 This is one of our favorite strategies for how to make lessons more engaging.
 Learning to count is Kindergarten 101.
 But what if you flipped the script just a little bit with our next lesson plan format?
 Provide your class with an interactive lesson on counting backwards from 10 to zero which will also get them moving because part of the activity involves them hopping as they attempt their countdowns.
 One of the important educational components of this lesson is teaching the contrasts between big and small number values: have the class note how numbers get greater/bigger when counting forward and decrease/get smaller when counting backwards.
 As with many kindergarten lesson plans, this one should include an assessment and evaluation, so have your class complete worksheets on counting backwards.
 Check out Teacher.org for more details and specifics on constructing this lesson plan.

 WANTS VS NEEDS

 It’s never too early to learn about distinguishing between wants and needs.
-And the next of our suggested kindergarten lesson plans will help your young scholars figure out why people need food, water, clothing and shelter to survive.
+And the next of our suggested toddler lesson plans will help your young scholars figure out why people need food, water, clothing and shelter to survive.
 To kick the lesson off, ask your students to ask themselves, ”do I need it?”
 For instance, “do I need candy, or do I need a roof over my head?”
 Which is needed to survive?
 Have your class construct a wants vs. needs poster, using pictures and icons cut from magazines or printed from the web.
 Arrange in a simple two-column format: Wants; Needs, and instruct the students to place the cut-outs in the appropriate columns.
 Reinforcing what a want is – something that makes life more enjoyable, fun or easier but not necessary for survival – will make this lesson resonate.
 There are also various videos on YouTube that will help children understand and discern between wants and needs, such as this one.